Saitej Makhijani | March 5th, 2020

 It’s the content that makes people stick to your newsletters.
 As I said, your newsletter open rate has a lot to do with what you have already delivered.

-If the audience is not finding your content worth-reading, they are not going to waste a single second on your email.
+If the audience does not find your content worth reading, they will not waste a single second on your email.

-Let’s make sure the following things when it comes to email newsletter content:
+Make sure of the following when it comes to newsletter content:

-I specifically enjoy the weekly newsletters from Product Hunt.
-It has all the right things in the right places.
-Here’re some of the things I love about PH newsletters:
+I enjoy the weekly newsletters from Product Hunt.
+They have all the right things in the right places.
+Here are some of the things I love about PH newsletters:

-- The content is easy to read and explains clearly about a new product or technology.
+• The content is easy to read and clearly explains a new product or technology.

-- Valuable resources are included in the content (blogs, discussions, Product link, Podcast, etc.)
+• Valuable resources are included (blogs, discussions, product link, podcast, etc.).

-- Clickable actions are available.
-If I want to know more about the subject, CTA is always available.
+• Clickable actions are available.
+If I want to know more about the subject, the CTA is always available.

-- Where should I click to know about the subject?
+• Where should I click to know more about the subject?

-- How can I know more about this brand?
+• How can I learn more about this brand?

-It is important to pass your message, but it is also important not to spill everything in the newsletter.
-Because you would want to drive traffic from emails to your website supposedly.
+It is important to pass your message, but it is also important not to reveal everything in the newsletter.
+You want to drive traffic from emails to your website.

 The design

-Design is the third most important thing in a newsletter.
+Design is the third most important element in a newsletter.

-People like to see pretty things.
-That’s one of the reasons why the cosmetic industry makes so much money.
+People like to see attractive things.
+That’s one reason why the cosmetic industry makes so much money.

-- The newsletter should resonate with your brand i.e. website, web app, or channel.
+• The newsletter should resonate with your brand (website, web app, or channel).

-- Consider the length of the newsletter.
-You don’t want people to scroll like an article.
+• Consider the length of the newsletter.
+You don’t want people to scroll like it’s an article.

 Newsletter’s resemblance with your brand

-The design of your email newsletters should always remind the readers of your brand.
+The design of your email newsletters should always remind readers of your brand.

-You can clearly relate the below snapshot with a famous meditation app “Calm”.
-Whether it’s font or CTA, the reader will always have a sense of belonging to the brand.
+For example, you can clearly relate the snapshot below with the famous meditation app Calm.
+Whether it’s the font or the CTA, the reader will feel a sense of belonging to the brand.

 The logic is to set the user in a definite headspace.
-When the prospect identifies the email from “Calm”, he should get the same feeling when he visits the site.
+When a prospect identifies an email from Calm, they should feel the same as when visiting the site.
 It’s like inviting the prospect into your world.

 You can show multiple things in a newsletter.

-Maybe you have created 7 articles in a week and you want to display all in a newsletter.
+Maybe you have created seven articles in a week and want to display all of them in a newsletter.

-You have to highlight things that the prospect might be more interested in.
-For example; Netflix here showed 4 shows but highlighted a personalized one for the user.
+Highlight things the prospect might be most interested in.
+For example, Netflix showed four shows but highlighted a personalized one for the user.

-Netflix has mindfully shown the trending shows on the platform, yet still given more emphasis on a show that the user had been watching in the past.
+Netflix has mindfully shown trending shows on the platform, yet given more emphasis to a show that the user watched previously.Length of the newsletter

 A scroll or two is enough.
 After that, I would call it a blog.

-The entire purpose of newsletters is to show a gist of your content, so the prospect gets excited and moves forward to consume more.
+The purpose of newsletters is to show a gist of your content so the prospect gets excited and moves forward to consume more.

-It is important to focus on the subject line, content, and design.
-But it is also important to keep evolving with it.
+It is important to focus on the subject line, content, and design, but it is also important to keep evolving.

 That’s when things like open rate and click rate come into the picture.

-When you send out the newsletter and you have low open rates, you have to work on your subject line.
+When you send out the newsletter and have low open rates, work on your subject line.

-When the open rate is improving and you don’t have enough traffic on your website (or click rate), you need to work on the website design, content and link placement.
+When the open rate improves but you don’t get enough traffic to your website (click rate), work on the website design, content, and link placement.

-This journey can be a little bit overwhelming, and that’s why you need smart tools to assist you.
+This journey can be overwhelming, which is why you need smart tools to assist you.

 Email marketing tools like SendX can help you manage your campaign with insightful data.
 You can execute, optimize, and re-execute newsletters to your audience with SendX.

-Once the audience is interested in your newsletters and starts to realize that you can be the right business partner, you have successfully started the customer funnel.
-This is where you need a smart CRM software that can manage your leads with utmost efficiency.
+Once the audience is interested in your newsletters and realizes that you can be the right business partner, you have successfully started the customer funnel.
+This is where you need smart CRM software to manage your leads efficiently.

 Final Words

-Warren Buffet, the Founder of Berkshire Hathaway, and one of the richest men in the world, has created a unique image in the business world.
-He has built a strong email newsletter game that it has become necessary for any investor to follow Berkshire Hathaway’s newsletters.
+Warren Buffett, the Founder of Berkshire Hathaway and one of the richest men in the world, has created a unique image in the business world.
+He has built such a strong email newsletter presence that it has become necessary for any investor to follow Berkshire Hathaway’s newsletters.

 The point is, email newsletters are no joke.
-It is worth much more than just branding.
-It can give you the actual business.
+They are worth much more than branding and can drive real business.

-I sincerely hope these tips will be useful to you in building a stronger email chain, and eventually build a strong customer base.
+I sincerely hope these tips help you build a stronger email chain and eventually a solid customer base.

 Cheers!